Moonbase: Other concepts

+Lunar lava tubes have been envisioned to house humans (NASA concept drawing of astronauts exploring a cave on the Moon, 1988).

 In 1954, science fiction writer Arthur C. Clarke proposed a lunar base of inflatable modules covered in lunar dust for insulation.
 A spaceship assembled in low Earth orbit would launch to the Moon, and astronauts would set up the igloo-like modules and an inflatable radio mast.
 Subsequent steps would include the establishment of a larger, permanent dome; an algae-based air purifier; a nuclear reactor for the provision of power; and electromagnetic cannons to launch cargo and fuel to interplanetary vessels in space.

 In 1959, John S. Rinehart suggested that the safest design would be a structure that could "[float] in a stationary ocean of dust", since there were, at the time this concept was outlined, theories that there could be mile-deep dust oceans on the Moon.
 The proposed design consisted of a half-cylinder with half-domes at both ends, with a micrometeoroid shield placed above the base.

 In 1962, John DeNike and Stanley Zahn published their idea of a sub-surface base located at the Sea of Tranquility.
 This base would house a crew of 21, in modules placed four meters below the surface, which was believed to provide radiation shielding on par with Earth's atmosphere.
 DeNike and Zahn favored nuclear reactors for energy production, because they were more efficient than solar panels, and would also overcome the problems with the long lunar nights.
 For the life support system, an algae-based gas exchanger was proposed.

 As of 2006, the Japanese Aerospace Exploration Agency (JAXA) planned a human lunar landing around 2020 that would lead to a crewed lunar base by 2030; however, there was no budget yet for this project.

 In 2007, Jim Burke, of the International Space University in France, said people should plan to preserve humanity's culture in the event of a civilization-stopping asteroid impact with Earth.
 A Lunar Noah's Ark was proposed.
 Subsequent planning may be taken up by the International Lunar Exploration Working Group (ILEWG).

 In 2010, The Moon Capital Competition offered a prize for a design of a lunar habitat intended to be an underground international commercial center capable of supporting a residential staff of 60 people and their families.
 The Moon Capital is intended to be self-sufficient with respect to food and other material required for life support.
 Prize money was provided primarily by the Boston Society of Architects, Google Lunar X Prize and The New England Council of the American Institute of Aeronautics and Astronautics.